President (government title): Presidential systems

 In Mexico, the president is directly elected for a six-year term by popular vote.
 The candidate who wins the most votes is elected president even without an absolute majority.
 The president is allowed to serve only one term.

 In Brazil, the president is directly elected for a four-year term by popular vote.
 A candidate has to have more than 50% of the valid votes.
 If no candidates achieve a majority of the votes, there is a runoff election between the two candidates with most votes.
 Again, a candidate needs a majority of the vote to be elected.
 In Brazil, a president cannot be elected to more than two consecutive terms, but there is no limit on the number of terms a president can serve.

 Many South American, Central American, African and some Asian nations follow the presidential model.

-Presidents al-Sharaa (left) of Syria and Trump (right) of the United States.
+Presidents al-Sharaa (left) of Syria and Alyev (right) of Azerbaijan.

-The core challenge of the unified presidency is that the President must act as a partisan political leader to achieve their policy goals (head of government), yet simultaneously serve as a unifying, supra-partisan national symbol (head of state).
+The core challenge of the unified presidency is that the president must act as a partisan political leader to achieve their policy goals (head of government), yet simultaneously serve as a unifying, supra-partisan national symbol (head of state).

-When a U.S. President champions controversial legislation or vetoes bills, they fulfill their duty as the head of government.
+When a U.S. president champions controversial legislation or vetoes bills, they fulfill their duty as the head of government.
 However, these partisan actions inevitably alienate the opposition, making it extremely difficult to retain the moral and symbolic authority needed for the head of state role.
-This role conflict often fuels political polarization, forcing the President to choose between being an effective political leader and a respected national symbol.
+This role conflict often fuels political polarization, forcing the president to choose between being an effective political leader and a respected national symbol.

 The use of executive orders illustrates this tension perfectly.
 These are unilateral powers used by the head of government to manage the administrative state.
-When a President uses them to enact sweeping policy changes that bypass the legislature, opponents frequently accuse them of abusing their political power, thereby undermining the President's perceived legitimacy as the impartial head of state who upholds constitutional norms.
+When a president uses them to enact sweeping policy changes that bypass the legislature, opponents frequently accuse them of abusing their political power, thereby undermining the president's perceived legitimacy as the impartial head of state who upholds constitutional norms.

-Linz’s Dual Legitimacy: This institutional design also connects to Juan Linz’s theory of Dual Legitimacy.
-The conflict between the President (head of government with a popular mandate) and the Congress (head of state with a popular mandate) in a divided government (like South Korea's ‘Divided Government' situation) is a direct manifestation of this structural tension, where the fixed term rigidity prevents easy resolution of the conflict between the two branches claiming equal democratic legitimacy.
+Linz's Dual Legitimacy: This institutional design also connects to Juan Linz's theory of Dual Legitimacy.
+The conflict between the president (head of government with a popular mandate) and the Congress (head of state with a popular mandate) in a divided government (like South Korea's ‘Divided Government' situation) is a direct manifestation of this structural tension, where the fixed term rigidity prevents easy resolution of the conflict between the two branches claiming equal democratic legitimacy.

 For example, In South Korea, president Yoon has vetoed 18 times in 2024 year alone and 25 times since taking office.
-This is the second record in history after former President Seungman Lee.
+This is the second record in history after former president Seungman Lee.